 The Cowboys neglected the running back position, failing to find a replacement for DeMarco Murray.
 I imagine they'll target a back early in the 2016 NFL Draft - perhaps someone from Jerry Jones' alma mater.

 The Cowboys have taken a risky approach to the running back position in 2015.
-Adding an impact runner in the 2016 NFL Draft makes sense to get more out of their young talented offensive line.
+Adding an impact runner in the 2016 NFL Draft makes sense to get more out of the team's young talented offensive line.

 Rd.
 2, Pk.
 28